-DIG2257, Radio Production Sound Recording 3 hrs., 3 crs.
++DIG2257, Radio Production Sound Recording 2 hrs., 2 crs.

-This is a course in the science and art of production sound for the purposes of broadcasting via terrestrial and digital media.
-Students are taught how to use microphones, field mixers, control boards, digital automation systems and audio editing platforms for the purpose of broadcasting and/or recording dialogue, sound effects, and music via radio broadcast signal, digitial stream and/or podcast.
-Fundamentals of sound editing and mixing for commercials and promotional audio as well as the principles of on-air broadcast are introduced.
-Students will be assigned a weekly one hour slot on WKGC.
-(May be repeated once for credit.)
+This is a theory based course in the science and art of production sound for the purposes of broadcasting via terrestrial and digital media.
+Students are taught how to use microphones, field mixers, control boards, digital automation systems and audio editing platforms for the purpose of broadcasting and/or recording dialogue, sound effects, and music via radio broadcast signal, digital stream and/or podcast.
+Theory and practice of audio production and its relationship to other aspects of media production are emphasized throughout the coursework.